ConsolesandCasks/CPU-MGB-Heavy/README.md

 If I do implement a DC jack, it will likely be the one used in [this video by Joe Ostrander](https://www.youtube.com/watch?v=d2NDXVqlKTY) of yet another DMG replacement PCB

 ## Bill of Materials (BOM)
-The complete BOM is included in an excel spreadsheet (including replacement passive component numbers for missing transplant items).
-All DMG parts can be harvested from a broken DMG instead as long as the part is in working condition
+The complete BOM will be included in an excel spreadsheet once I have tested the board (including replacement passive component numbers for missing transplant items).
+All DMG parts can be harvested from a broken DMG instead as long as the part itself is in working condition

 To give a high-level breakdown, this is what you'll need:
 * Original Game Boy Pocket console or motherboard
   * Everything* required for this build comes from above the cartridge slot.
 Great news if you're using the bottom half for a CHOP method Pocket Color  <sub>*C32 and C33 can be reused but it is inadvised.
 I have replaced these with new Tantalum capacitors in the BOM per Kamicane's original design</sub>